systemd-boot, sd-boot — A simple UEFI boot manager

 entropy it contains.
 This is an efficient way to ensure the system starts up with a fully initialized

-kernel random pool — as early as the initial RAM disk phase. systemd-boot reads
+kernel random pool — as early as the initrd phase. systemd-boot reads

 the random seed from the ESP, combines it with the "system token", and both derives a new random seed